 You may generally use our online service without revealing your identity.
-If you register for a user account or our newsletter, we will ask you to give your name and e-mail address.
+If you register for our newsletter, we will ask you to give your e-mail address.
 In case you left personal data to us, you may delete them at any time.
 Data used for accounting purposes are not subject to denouncement respectively deletion.

 Forwarding of personal data to third parties